dss-extensions/DSS-Python/README.md

 The module depends on CFFI, NumPy and, optionally, SciPy.Sparse for reading the sparse system admittance matrix.

-If you are not bound to the COM API and its quirks, you might be insterested in OpenDSSDirect.py.
-[OpenDSSDirect.py](https://github.com/NREL/OpenDSSDirect.py/) exposes a more Pythonic API and contains extra utilities.
-Thanks to @kdheepak, OpenDSSDirect.py v0.3+ uses DSS Python's backend -- this means you can use both modules at once.
-For example, if you have old code using the official COM objects, you could quickly switch to DSS Python with very few code changes, and then use [`opendssdirect.utils`](https://nrel.github.io/OpenDSSDirect.py/opendssdirect.html#module-opendssdirect.utils) to generate some DataFrames.

 ## Recent changes

-- **2019-02-17 / version 0.10.1: Under development.
+- **2019-02-17 / version 0.10.1: Integrate DSS C-API changes/fix, some small fixes, and more error-checking.
 Check the new [changelog](docs/changelog.md#0101) document for a list.**
 - 2018-11-17 / version 0.10.0: Lots of changes, fixes and new features.
 Check the new [changelog](docs/changelog.md#0100) document for a list.
 - 2018-08-12 / version 0.9.8: Reorganize modules (v7 and v8), adds 8 missing methods and new backend methods for OpenDSSDirect.py v0.3+.
 Integrates many fixes from DSS_CAPI and the upstream OpenDSS.
 - 2018-04-30 / version 0.9.7: Fix some of the setters that used array data.